kurator-dev/kurator/docs/proposals/backup/backup.md

 nitty-gritty.
 -->

-The core of this proposal revolves around three primary tasks:
+This proposal aims to introduce unified backup, restore, and migration capabilities into Kurator.
+The main objectives of this proposal are as follows:

-1. **Design of Custom Resource Definitions (CRDs)** Design three distinct CRDs to encapsulate the functionalities of unified backup, restore, and migration:
+Custom Resource Definitions (CRDs): Design three CRDs to encompass the functionalities of unified backup, restore, and migration.
+These CRDs will provide a structured approach for defining storage locations, scheduling backups, restoring partial content, and specifying migration sources and destinations.

-- Unified Backup:
-    - Options for enabling scheduled backups and defining the associated scheduling strategy.
-    - Capability to segment multiple sub-clusters within the fleet arbitrarily (achieved through 'select') and apply different backup strategies for these sub-cluster groups.
-- Unified Restore:
-    - Unified backup which Restore based on.
-    - Options for restore partial content.
-- Unified Migration:
-    - One migration source.
-    - One or more migration destination clusters.

-1. **Implementation through Fleet-Manager** The fleet-manager will actively monitor these CRDs.
-Based on user configurations, it will:

-- Install Velero on each fleet clusters.
-- Execute the functionalities of unified backup, restore, and migration as defined by the CRDs.
-- Handle potential errors or exceptions, ensuring smooth operations.

-1. **Status Aggregation** The fleet-manager will:

-- Aggregate backup and restoration statuses from each cluster, reflecting them within the CRD's status section.
-- Summarize migration stages, updating the CRD's status section accordingly.
+Fleet-Manager Implementation: The fleet-manager component will be responsible for monitoring the CRDs and executing the defined functionalities.
+It will install Velero on fleet clusters and handle potential errors or exceptions to ensure smooth operations.

+By incorporating these enhancements, Kurator will offer users a robust and streamlined solution for managing backup, restore, and migration tasks, simplifying the overall operational process

 #### User Stories (Optional)